Pylons/pyramid/docs/narr/security.rst

    (Deny, Everyone, ALL_PERMISSIONS)

-This ACE is often used as the *last* ACE of an ACL to explicitly cause inheriting security policies to "stop looking up the traversal tree" (effectively breaking any inheritance).
-For example, an ACL which allows *only* ``fred`` the view permission in a particular traversal context despite what inherited ACLs may say when an inheriting security policy is in effect might look like so:
+This ACE is often used as the *last* ACE of an ACL to explicitly cause inheriting authorization policies to "stop looking up the traversal tree" (effectively breaking any inheritance).
+For example, an ACL which allows *only* ``fred`` the view permission in a particular traversal context despite what inherited ACLs may say when the default authorization policy is in effect might look like so:

 .. code-block:: python
    :linenos: